 That is, there is not only the much publicized exodus to the right; there is the as important - or more important - exodus to the left.
 Most of those who left the Communist party over the Soviet aggression in Hungary left in this direction.
 They did so after a series of internal party revolts, the publishing of an internal opposition paper and an appeal to moral principle which one member of the party's executive described as "an immodest parading of conscience."
-Almost all of them remain on the left in British politics; many of those who remained Marxists joined with their predecessors the British Trotskyists in founding a new Marxist revolutionary organization, the Socialist Labor League. -Dr. Wood's book is limited because he does not consider this alternative with sufficient seriousness.
-He considers the possibility of the intellectuals being corrupted because of inherent defects in Marxism; he Marxism.
-Intellectuals who have left the party have testified in both ciety by a small elite of scien- apt to see the relations of Brit- But, if I am right in my argument, then to indict the British Communist intellectuals of the thirties is to indict the Marxism of Stalin, not the Marxism of Marx.
-Any encounter between British intellectuals as a group and authentic Marxism is a matter not of the past but of the future. ...Lithograph (Continued from Page 1) embodied these clauses.
+Almost all of them remain on the left in British politics; many of those who remained Marxists joined with their predecessors the British Trotskyists in founding a new Marxist revoutionary organization, the Socialist Labor League.
+Dr. Wood's book is limited because he does not consider this alternative with sufficient seriousness.
+He considers the possibility of the intellectuals being corrupted because of inherent defects in Marxism; he does not consider the possibility that the intellectuals were corrupted because of the party's desertion and distortion of Marxism.
+Intellectuals who have left the party have testified in both an episode now beyond recall.
+But, if I am right in my argument, then to indict the British Communist intellectuals of the thirties is to indict the Marxism of Stalin, not the Marxism of Marx.
+Any encounter between British intellectuals as a group and authentic Marxism is a matter not of the past but of the future. .Lithograph (Continued from Page 1) mbodied these clauses.

-The union, which is prepared to appeal the decision to the Supreme Court if necessary, is also scheduled for a hearing before abolition of the proletariat, the the NLRB next week.
-Since the board itself sought and won the present injunction, the outcome of the hearing is a foregone conpected to declare additional contract clauses in violation of the antilabor law.
+The union, which is prepared to appeal the decision to the Supreme Court if necessary, is also scheduled for a hearing before abolition of the proletariat, the the NLRB next week./Since the proletariat cannot abolish itself board itself sought and won the present injunction, the outcome of the hearing is a foregone conworkers had to go hand in hand, pected to declare additional contract clauses in violation of the antilabor law.
 While union leaders are trying to figure out how to live with this extremely restrictive legislation, the strike is continuing into its seventh week.
-Although they realize the government has dealt them a serious setback, union members are still confident they can win wage intuals inside the party.
-This is mattered to the Fabians was tionary consciousness.
+Although they realize the government has dealt them a serious setback, union members are still confilent they can win wage increases and find ways to protect their jobs despite the courts and Congress.
+Prior to the court case, the nembership turned down an agreement hastily reached by he international officers.
+The members felt the wage gains were too meager.
+Now they have set up a rank-and-file strike committee and insist that it have a voice in the negotiations.